 The ground and fifth floors of the building include 7,000ft² of retail space.
 Customer relationship management (CRM) solutions provider Salesforce occupies floors three to 30, as well as floors 60 and 61 of the tower, while the remaining floors are being leased out.

-The top floor is named as the Ohana Floor and dedicated to Salesforce employees and clients.
-The tower also comprises of a three-floor underground parking space.
+The top floor is named the Ohana Floor and dedicated to Salesforce employees and clients.
+The tower also comprises a three-floor underground parking space.

 The building features social lounges on each floor, which includes a large kitchen island with snacks and beverages.
 Original designs of artist Shinji Murakami are displayed in each lounge.